najirod02/brake-actuator/README.md

 In this implementation, a signed counter is used to allow for both positive and negative values, unlike the standard unsigned counter typically used with HAL.

-## Step motor
+## Linear actuator
-To control the stepper motor, a driver requiring only 3 pins is used:
+To control the linear actuator, a driver requiring only 3 pins is used:
 - Enable as pin PC0
 - Step as pin PC1
 - Dir as pin PC2

-To move the motor, another timer is used, allowing for control of the stepper motor’s movements velocity.

-At the moment on each second, 8 pulses are generated.
-With this configuration we expect the motor to move at a sustained speed that allows to visually see if it works.
+The actuator is moved more or less of 2cm from its homing position.
+At the moment the code simply implement such logic in the main while.
+Further implementations will use timers / pwm with interrupt handling in order to allow "multiprocessing".